How well did Asian artists, collectors and curators do on ArtReview’s Power List 2017? Very well, it appears.

 And this focus on big ideas is seen in the Asian power figures being featured.
 High up on the list is Chinese artist-activist Ai Wei Wei (13).
 The exile artist is known for works that address socio-political injustices; his latest, Good Fences Make Bad Neighbours, is a direct attack on Donald Trump’s anti-immigrants rhetoric.
 Having first debuted on the list in 2006, Hon Hanru (44) is the artistic director of MAXXI, consulting curator for the Guggenheim and curator of Bi-City Biennale of Urbanism/Architecture in Shenzhen.
 The Art and China after 1989, which he co-curated with Alexandra Munroe, at the Guggenheim, ruffled more than a few feathers when it opened in September.

-As the founder of ShanghART, one of the first spaces dedicated to showing Chinese contemporary art in the city, Lorenz Helbling is placed at no.51.
+As the founder of Shanghai-based ShanghART Gallery, one of the first spaces dedicated to showing Chinese contemporary art in the city since 1996, Lorenz Helbling is placed at no.51.
+He is largely regarded as the person who professionalized the gallery business in China and set a model for a whole new generation of young gallerists to follow.
 If Lee Ufan and Park Seo-Bo are the artistic faces of Dansaekhwa, then it owes its current boom to Hyun-Sook Lee (79).
 Since founding Kukje Gallery in 1982, Lee has dealt in the works of post-war Korean artists including Lee, Park and Ha Chong-Hyun, supported the careers of Kimsooja, Yeondoo Jung amongst others, and was instrumental in bringing the likes of Joseph Beuys, Cy Twombly and Anselm Kiefer to the Korean audience during the 80s and 90s.

 In the 1960s, Yayoi Kusama (55) became a fixture of the New York avant-garde & the Japanese-born artist remains influential to this day, with her polka dot-themed – inspired by a personal medical condition – pieces constantly commanding news headlines and long museum queues.
 A master of using everyday objects to challenge thinking of the abstract and ornamental, Haegue Yang (85) is everywhere.
 Aside from a solo at Cologne’s Museum Ludwig, she will be featured in the Liverpool Biennial and the Biennale of Sydney in 2018.